 Serve our democracy as a Placer County poll worker

-It takes more than 1,600 poll workers to staff Placer County’s polling sites each election, and our office of elections is now accepting applications for all positions for the Nov.
-8 presidential general election.
+Staffing Placer County’s polling sites each election takes more than 1,300 poll workers, and our office of elections is now accepting applications for all positions for California’s June 5 statewide primary election and the Nov.
+6 general election.
 It’s a great chance to give back to the community, be a part of the excitement of our democratic process and earn a little money, too.

 Poll workers must be at least 18 years old (unless participating in the student poll worker program), be registered to vote in California or a permanent legal resident of the United States, provide their own transportation and be able to work from 6 a.m. to around 9 p.m. on the day of the election.

 Poll worker duties include opening and closing polling sites, verifying voter names on election rosters and issuing and collecting ballots.
 Pay ranges from $85 to $100.
 Volunteers earn an additional $20 for attending poll worker training, required for certain positions.

 Volunteering can be a great fundraising opportunity for service clubs or community organizations.
 Staffing an entire precinct can earn a group up to $730.

 For more information or to apply online, visit the Placer County elections website or call the office of elections at 530-886-5650 or 1-800-824-8683.